-The Request for Application states that it is a three year grant, but also states that the Expanded Learning Division (EXLD) will determine annually if transportations funds are available.
+The Request for Application states that it is a three year grant, but also states that the Expanded Learning Division (EXLD) will determine annually if transportation funds are available.
 What if I am in the middle of my three year grant, and EXLD determines there is no more money, will the take away the grant or is that just for new recipients?

 Annually, the EXLD will determine how much funding is available for any new ASES Frontier Transportation grants for those qualified sites not currently funded.

 Once awarded, all ASES Frontier Transportation grants will be continuously funded, subject to renewal, as are all ASES after school grants.
 However, once awarded, ASES Frontier Transportation grants will be synced to the cycle of their ASES after school program grant.
 This means that in the first year or second year of the Frontier Transportation grant some grantees may need to reapply for their ASES Frontier Transportation grant as part of their normal ASES after school program grant renewal.
 The ASES Frontier Transportation renewal process will simply require recertification of whether the grantee is a current ASES after school program grantee, is in Good Standing, and is located in an area that has a population density of less than 11 persons per square mile.

 What are the reporting requirements for this particular grant?